On eBay

 Jim Vadeboncoeur Jr.: Creator Credit

-2 pg text Joe Maneely pencils and inks unsigned
+Stan Lee script signed Joe Maneely pencils and inks signed

 Contributors: